 After reading the above statements, I started to realize that my experience as a non-elite student have not led me into such thoughts, because my aim for going to school is to learn skills that will help me earn decent wage, and not to worry of what my friends will think of me if I become a helpdesk technician or search for jobs that only matches up to my elite education standards.
 After reading Deresiewicz’s statement I began to appreciate the opportunities I have as student of a non-elite school, which is the freedom of the mind to engage in any decent paying career I choose without the mental restrictions elite students have in terms of the freedom of spreading their career options regardless of the income.

 In conclusion, the view I held about pursuing a higher education, which is earning decent pay with an IT career, did not change after reading Deresiewicz’s article, as a matter of fact it reinforced my goals to earn a degree from the school I’m enrolled regardless of its Ivy League status.
 The only way the article affected my view on non-Ivy League school is that, it helped me realize the opportunities I have taken for granted as a student of a non-Ivy League school, an institution where minds are built not careers, where opportunities and freedom to work in any field and be contented without any regrets, is given, and where the ability to communicate with anyone regardless of class is taught.

+Emeka,

+I think you may have slightly misunderstood this assignment, and I’d like to give you the opportunity to revise this project before I grade it.
+After you read my comments, send me an email and we can discuss.

+You did give your project a focus – but too narrow a focus.
+You only wrote about two paragraphs of the text and only one of Deresiewicz’s conclusions (and not one of his main conclusions).
+As a result, part I of your project becomes repetitive, and that makes it very hard to demonstrate what actual evidence Deresiewicz provides for his point.

+Expand your focus a bit.
+What are the main conclusions Deresiewicz argues for in the essay as a whole?
+What does he believe are the main disadvantages of an elite education?
+State his conclusions, and then analyze 2 or 3 ways he tries to support those conclusions.
+That will allow you to analyze more than one passage from the article, and that will lead you to a more complete and specific analysis of Deresiewicz’s argument.

+I’m willing to grade this version, but I’d like to give you the opportunity to revise the project first if you like.
+Send me an email and we can discuss.

+Grade = possible revision